mdvanes/polygram/BLOG.md

 import the HTML element that goes into the `template` element, but not the JavaScript variables that go into the `script` element.
 The PolymerRedux code is distributed as JavaScript wrapped in a `script` tag in mainly one file, so it would be easy to extract it into a JavaScript file.
 Or even to import `polymer-redux/src/index.js` instead of `polymer-redux/polymer-redux.html`
-(this does not work because it is uncompiled and misses external dependencies that are not installed in bower_components)
+(this does not work because it is uncompiled and misses external dependencies that are not installed in bower_components).
+For now, I just comment out the Redux dependencies.

-webpack: how to import global var? -> exports-loader Importing the manually unwrapped JS from bower_components/polymer-redux/dist/polymer-redux.html to src/PolymerRedux.js import like this `const PolymerRedux = require('exports-loader?PolymerRedux!./PolymerRedux');` in redux-mixin.html gives no errors.